Against All Odds

 The witch hugged him around the neck and squeezed slightly, doing her best not to choke him.
 "I don't want you to let go."

 His arms tightened around her, too.
-"I… I had kinda meant to kiss you when I first got here, so I did.
+"I… I had kind of meant to kiss you when I first got here, so I did.
 And I want to kiss you again and again."

 "Stay.
 For me."